Skip to content

 AirScape containersAirscape Container

-If you do not want to use kitchen paper for matcha, we recommend Vacuum Sealed Air-Tight Container.
-This allows air to escape by pressing the top lid, which will preserve the matcha well.
+If you do not want to use kitchen paper for Matcha, we recommend Vacuum Sealed Air-Tight Container.
+This allows air to escape by pressing the top lid, preserving the Matcha well.

 Airtight container